-A-level PE is not a softer subject!
-It combines science, humanities and practical ability.
-A combination not needed in other subjects.
+A-Level PE is a fascinating look into the world of sport.
 It is a broad and detailed look into the science of sport and how and why sport exists.
-We will study how we react in pressure situations and deal with emotions such as anger and anxiety.
+It combines the skills of humanities subjects with the skills of the sciences.
+We look at how the body works and adapts to sporting endeavours.
+We discuss the intricacies of a £23.8 billion industry, we look at how finance is created and reassigned within sport.
+We discover the world of psychology; we will study how we react in pressure situations and deal with emotions such as anger and anxiety.
 We also look at how we learn; how did you learn and develop that skill?
-From the basics of learning to walk - to the more challenging learning to juggle.
-A - Level PE is a challenging look into the quickest growing industry where your theoretical knowledge will be pushed and your practical ability challenged.
+From the basics of learning to walk through to the more complex vaults, overhead kicks and bowling actions we see being performed in elite sport.
+A-level PE is a challenging look into the phenomena of sport and many of its associated tangents.